binodthapachhetry/Data-curation-pipeline/README.md

-# DataCuration
+# Data-curation-pipeline

 A comprehensive pipeline to curate data for training, testing, and evaluating large language models.

 ## Overview

-DataCuration provides a modular framework for processing, cleaning, filtering, and transforming datasets to prepare them for machine learning applications.
+Data-curation-pipeline provides a modular framework for processing, cleaning, filtering, and transforming datasets to prepare them for machine learning applications.
 The pipeline supports various data sources, transformation operations, and quality assessment metrics, with a focus on semantic understanding and diversity.

 ## Features